mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 connection SHOULD implement some form of stream prioritization or bandwidth allocation.

-# API Considerations
+# API Considerations {#api-considerations}

-The mapping described in the previous sections poses some interface requirements on the QUIC implementation.
+The mapping described in the previous sections poses some interface requirements on the transport implementation.
 Although a basic mapping should work without any of these requirements most of the optimizations regarding congestion control and RTCP mapping require certain functionalities to be exposed to the application.
-The following to sections contain a list of information that is required by an application to implement different optimizations ({{quic-api-read}}) and functions that a QUIC implementation SHOULD expose to an application ({{quic-api-write}}).
+The following two sections contain a list of information ({{transport-api-read}}) and functions that a transport implementation SHOULD expose to an application ({{transport-api-write}}), to enable the application to implement different optimizations.

 Each item in the following list can be considered individually.
-Any exposed information or function can be used by RTP over QUIC regardless of whether the other items are available.
-Thus, RTP over QUIC does not depend on the availability of all of the listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.
+Any exposed information or function can be used by the application regardless of whether the other items are available.
+Thus, the application does not depend on the availability of all of the listed features to use RTP, but can apply different optimizations depending on the functionality exposed by the transport implementation.

-## Information to be exported from QUIC {#quic-api-read}
+## Information to be exported from the Transport {#transport-api-read}

-This section provides a list of items that an application might want to export from an underlying QUIC implementation.
-It is thus RECOMMENDED that a QUIC implementation exports the listed items to the application.
+This section provides a list of items that an application might want to export from an underlying transport implementation.

-* *Maximum Datagram Size*: The maximum datagram size that the QUIC connection can transmit.
+* *Maximum Datagram Size*: The maximum datagram size that the application can transmit over the underlying transport connection.
 * *Datagram Acknowledgment and Loss*: {{Section 5.2 of !RFC9221}} allows QUIC implementations to notify the application that a QUIC Datagram was acknowledged or that it believes a datagram was lost.
 The exposed information SHOULD include enough information to allow the application to maintain a mapping between the datagram that was acknowledged/lost and the RTP packet that was sent in that datagram.
-* *Stream States*: The QUIC implementation SHOULD expose to a sender, how much of the data that was sent on a stream was successfully delivered and how much data is still outstanding to be sent or retransmitted.
+* *Stream States*: The transport implementation SHOULD expose to a sender, how much of the data that was sent on a stream was successfully delivered and how much data is still outstanding to be sent or retransmitted.
-* *Arrival timestamps*: If the QUIC connection uses a timestamp extension like
+* *Arrival timestamps*: If the transport connection uses timestamps like
   {{I-D.draft-smith-quic-receive-ts}} or {{I-D.draft-huitema-quic-ts}}, the
   arrival timestamps or one-way delays SHOULD be exposed to the application.
-* *Bandwidth Estimation*: If congestion control is done at the transport layer in the QUIC implementation, the QUIC implementation SHOULD expose an estimation of the currently available bandwidth to the application.
+* *Bandwidth Estimation*: If congestion control is done at the transport layer, the transport implementation SHOULD expose an estimation of the currently available bandwidth to the application.
 Exposing the bandwidth estimation avoids the implementation of an additional bandwidth estimation algorithm in the application.
 * *ECN*: If ECN marks are available, they SHOULD be exposed to the application.

-## Functions to be exposed by QUIC {#quic-api-write}
+## Functions to be exposed by the Transport {#transport-api-write}

-This sections lists functions that a QUIC implementation SHOULD expose to an application to implement different features of the mapping described in the previous sections of this document.
+This sections lists functions that a transport implementation SHOULD expose to an application to implement different features of the mapping described in the previous sections of this document.

-* *Cancel Streams*: To allow an application to cancel (re)transmission of packets that are no longer needed, the QUIC implementation MUST expose a way to cancel the corresponding QUIC streams.
+* *Cancel Streams*: To allow an application to cancel (re)transmission of packets that are no longer needed, the transport implementation SHOULD expose a way to cancel the corresponding transport streams.
-* *Configure Congestion Controller*: If congestion control is to be implemented at the QUIC connection layer as described in {{cc-quic-layer}}, the QUIC implementation SHOULD expose an API to allow the application to configure the specifics of the congestion controller.
+* *Configure Congestion Controller*: If congestion control is to be implemented at the transport layer as described in {{cc-transport-layer}}, the implementation SHOULD expose an API to allow the application to configure the specifics of the congestion controller.
-* *Disable Congestion Controller*: If congestion control is to be implemented at the application layer as described in {{cc-application-layer}}, and the application layer is trusted to apply adequate congestion control as described in {{Section 7 of !RFC9002}} and {{Section 3.1 of !RFC8085}}, it is RECOMMENDEDto allow the application to disable QUIC layer congestion control entirely.
+* *Disable Congestion Controller*: If congestion control is to be implemented at the application layer as described in {{cc-application-layer}}, and the application layer is trusted to apply adequate congestion control as described in {{Section 7 of !RFC9002}} and {{Section 3.1 of !RFC8085}}, it is RECOMMENDEDto allow the application to disable transport layer congestion control entirely.

 # Discussion

-## Flow Identifier

-{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{encapsulation}}, but it is unclear how applications can combine RTP over QUIC with other data streams using the same QUIC connections.
-If the non-RTP data streams use the same flow identifies, too and the application can make sure, that flow identifiers are unique, there should be no problem.
-Flow identifiers could be problematic, if different specifications for RTP and non-RTP data streams over QUIC mandate different incompatible flow identifiers.

 ## Impact of Connection Migration